The involution of Standard Edition

 The cloud as a strategy

 Availability of 19c on-premise.
-This will allow solving at least the question of whether the SE2 installer allows to deploy RAC.
+This will allow solving at least whether the SE2 installer allows deploying RAC.
 At the time of writing this post, only 19c is available in Cloud and Exadata.

 RAC support for the 12c family.
 If it disappears, what happens to those who invested in licenses for a RAC installation over 12c with a life cycle that should end in 2026?
 Will this on-premise investment die 5 years ahead of schedule?

 With the restrictions that we see these years, what is the future of SE2?
 Do we bet on Oracle as a “non-Enterprise” client or does it become a risk of a deck breakdown risk by the supplier when its strategy does not match that of the type of client of its products?

 When you want to make a strong Oracle DBA career then you should be aware of database services and other database technology.
 Without having knowledge of Oracle internals, Oracle performance tuning, and skill of Oracle database troubleshooting you can’t be an Oracle DBA expert.